 CTD Live Mobile app icon

-SOFTWARE BY CTD · iPhone & iPad
+SOFTWARE BY CTD · iPhone, iPad & Android

 Control OBS Studio from Your iPhone or iPad

-iOS 26.0 or later, iPadOS 26.0 or later
+iOS 26.0 or later, iPadOS 26.0 or later — Android (Google Play) coming soon

 Where you'll get it

-• App StoreComing soon
+• Google PlayComing soon

 CTD Live Mobile OBS remote control deck on iPhone — switch OBS scenes from your phoneCTD Live Mobile broadcast controls on iPhone — start and stop OBS streaming and recording with an on-air tallyCTD Live Mobile OBS multiview monitor wall — live scene feeds at a glanceCTD Live Mobile QR-code pairing to connect to OBS over obs-websocket on the local network